-That’s why we’re thrilled that the World Health Organization has named 2020 the International Year of the Nurse and the Midwife, calling for nations across the globe to “invest in nurses and midwives as part of their commitment to health for all.”
+That’s why we’re thrilled that the World Health Organization has extended named the International Year of the Nurse into 2021, calling for nations across the globe to “invest in nurses as part of their commitment to health for all.”

-To celebrate this exciting announcement, we compiled a list of fun, interesting, and downright astounding facts about nurses.
+To celebrate this very special Nurses Day, we compiled a list of fun, interesting, and downright astounding facts about nurses.

-Read on to learn why every year should be the Year of the Nurse!
+Read on to learn why every day should be Nurses Day!

 Nursing Is One of the Oldest Professions